rwndy/course-web-fullstack/specials/module-react-reactnative.md

 ## Notes

-All the materials are very comprehensive, therefore, it's okay to readjust the materials according to progress and feedbacks from the participants along the way.
+All the materials by level are very comprehensive, therefore, it's okay to readjust the materials according to progress and feedbacks from the learners along the way.

-So it's possible to shift React Native materials earlier in day 2 or 3 if it's convenient.
+It's possible to shift React Native materials earlier if it's convenient.
 That also cuts out some of the web-related materials that doesn't directly tied into React Native.

 --------------------------------------------------------------------------------

-## Day 1
+## Level 1

 ### Materials